benyamin218118/todoService/README.md

-# Todo Service - ICE Global Golang Assignment
+# Todo Service

-This is a Todo Service built in Go following **Clean Architecture** principles.
+This is a Todo Service built in Go following Clean Architecture principles.
 It uses **MySQL**, **Redis Stream**, and **S3 (LocalStack)**, and provides REST endpoints to manage Todo items and file uploads.

 ---